SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 ### Using the `--wait` option
 1. The specified number of client-side software threads (--threads) are created — these would serve as the individual sockets established between the client and server

-2. *Unterminated* GET request headers are created to be sent via all these created sockets
+2. *Unterminated* (deliberately incomplete) GET request headers are created to be sent via all these created sockets

 3. As this large number of sockets is being created and established, the *unterminated* GET requests are concurrently sent to the target web server using whatever sockets are already established presently

-4. At randomized time intervals, a single byte is added to this ongoing, unterminated GET request to keep the communication with the server alive and the GET request further ongoing.
-This time interval is a float within the 0–5 range, and is randomized for each individual socket, for each individual iteration.
-This interval also aids in attempting to make the attack seem more fluid instead of static
+4. At randomized time intervals, a single byte is added to this unterminated GET request to keep the communication with the server alive.
+This time interval is a float value within the 0–5 range, and is randomized for each individual socket, for each individual iteration.
+This interval also aids in attempting to make the attack seem less automated or static, and more "human-like" to a potential monitoring mechanism at the server's end

+  Essentially, each created and established socket sends *unterminated* (deliberately incomplete) GET requests to the target server first.
+After this, every 0–5 seconds, a *single* arbitrary byte is added to each of these incomplete GET requests of each socket to give the target server an impression of an alive and *still* ongoing connection — like a drip feed.
+As the server is still "waiting" for all these concurrent requests to *terminate* (complete) correctly, this consumes a single software thread of the server per successfully connected GETreqt socket (eg: 1,000 server threads for 1,000 successfully connected sockets).
+Ergo, GETreqt with the `--wait` option attempts at *occupying* as many of the server-side threads—that are explicitly assigned to be serving clients—as possible in order to disrupt or hinder typical service to a legitimate client that is trying to access the web server.

 5. When a socket dies or a server-side thread is freed up (unoccupied), additional sockets are concurrently created and established to maximize the number of occupied server-side threads

-6. Steps #4 and #5 remain active until either the script is killed, or the specified length of the entire request (--length) is reached, or the server crashes
+5. Steps #4 and #5 remain active until either of the following occurs:
+  - The specified length of the request (--length) is reached
+  - The script is manually killed
+  - The target server crashes

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/main/Images/Unterminated.png" >